UoMCS/Perentie/doc/peripheral_guide.rst

 Debug Controller
 ----------------

-This peripheral is used by the 'ARM Host Program' which is a program which runs on the Manchester Lab Board and allows the development of simple 16-bit CPUs on the FPGA.
+This peripheral is used by the 'Ackie' ARM Host Program which is a program which runs on the Manchester Lab Board and allows the development of simple 16-bit CPUs on the FPGA.
 This peripheral is provided to allow fine-grained controllability and observability for the attached device.

 The number of clock-cycles executed before the device's fetch signal is asserted is displayed (i.e. how long the current instruction has taken to execute).
 You